 You can cancel the trial anytime during that time if you decide not to continue the free trial.
 Plus Pluralsight sends a reminder 1 day before the free trial.

 There is no clear winner in the diversity of courses because some Udemy courses are very good, but generally speaking.

 The Pluralsight classes are also top-quality courses.
-Udemy’s problem is that so many inexpensive courses are difficult to find in the sea.
+Udemy’s problem is that so many inexpensive courses are difficult to find on the sea.

-Not all Udemy courses are bad, but there are many of them that are poor in quality and are simply designed to earn fast bucks rather than focused on teaching and offering learners an excellent experience.
+Not all Udemy courses are bad, but many of them are poor in quality and simply designed to earn fast bucks rather than focused on teaching and offering learners an excellent experience.

 Now that Pluralsight is a site focused on professional learning, their teachers are a true authority in the subject.
-Simply put, you must know the platform in order to find the highest quality courses.
+Simply put, you must know the platform to find the highest quality courses.